arnasziedavicius/private-server-ssh-alias/README.md

 # private-server-ssh-alias
-Replace example values in `config` and paste it in your local SSH configuration file.
+Replace example values in `config` and paste the script in your local SSH configuration file.